web-platform-tests/wpt/docs/intro-video-transcript.md

 **A screen recording of a web browser**

-`http://web-platform-tests.live` is entered into the location bar, and the browser loads the page.
+`http://wpt.live` is entered into the location bar, and the browser loads the page.

-> The latest version of the tests are publicly hosted in executable form on the
+> The latest version of the tests is publicly hosted in executable form on the
-> web at web-platform-tests.live.
+> web at wpt.live.

 The browser begins scrolling through the enormous list of directories.